mhanberg/blog/_posts/2024-06-05-create-your-own-neovim-distribution.md

 The steps I took to extract my distribution was to:

-- move the whole thing to a new git repository.
+- Move the whole thing to a new git repository.
-- rename `custom` to `mydistro` and resolve any necessary changes.
+- Rename `custom` to `mydistro` and resolve any necessary changes.
-- rename `init.lua` to `plugin/mydistro.lua`.
+- Rename `init.lua` to `plugin/mydistro.lua`.

 Your new configuration structure should look like this: